admin-shell-io/id/aas/3/0/README.md

  Self-Managed Entities have their own AAS but can be part of the bill of material of a composite self-managed entity.
 The asset of an I4.0 Component is a self-managed entity per definition.

  [http://admin-shell.io/aas/3/0/EntityType/SELF_MANAGED_ENTITY](http://admin-shell.io/aas/3/0/EntityType/SELF_MANAGED_ENTITY) The NamedIndividual SELF_MANAGED_ENTITY of the EntityType class as defined in IDTA-01001-3-0.

+## Environment

+ [http://admin-shell.io/aas/3/0/Environment](http://admin-shell.io/aas/3/0/Environment) The Environment class as defined in IDTA-01001-3-0.

+## Environment/assetAdministrationShells

+ Asset Administration Shells in the environment

+ [http://admin-shell.io/aas/3/0/Environment/assetAdministrationShells](http://admin-shell.io/aas/3/0/Environment/assetAdministrationShells) The attribute assetAdministrationShell of the Environment class as defined in IDTA-01001-3-0.

+## Environment/conceptDescriptions

+ Concept descriptions in the environment

+ [http://admin-shell.io/aas/3/0/Environment/conceptDescriptions](http://admin-shell.io/aas/3/0/Environment/conceptDescriptions) The attribute conceptDescription of the Environment class as defined in IDTA-01001-3-0.

+## Environment/submodels

+	Submodels in the environment

+ [http://admin-shell.io/aas/3/0/Environment/submodels](http://admin-shell.io/aas/3/0/Environment/submodels) The attribute submodel of the Environment class as defined in IDTA-01001-3-0.

+// Extension

 ## Extension
  Single extension of an element.